IshootLaser/Gemma-NameCraft/README.md

    1. Evaluate the meaningfulness of each name
    2. Evaluate the wuxing or bazi of each name

-**Disclaimer:**

-This is a project for showcasing Gemma's ability to create culturally sensitive contents.
-Gemma-NameCraft is provided for informational purposes only and is not intended to be a substitute for professional advice or judgment.
-The use of Gemma-NameCraft is at your own risk, and you are solely responsible for any consequences arising from the use of this tool.

-By using Gemma-NameCraft, you agree to indemnify and hold harmless Gemma-NameCraft and its officers, directors, employees, and agents from any and all claims, damages, liabilities, costs, and expenses (including attorneys' fees) arising from or related to your use of Gemma-NameCraft.

-Gemma-NameCraft is provided "as is" without warranty of any kind, either express or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
-Gemma-NameCraft does not warrant that Gemma-NameCraft will meet your requirements or that it will be error-free, uninterrupted, or free from viruses or other harmful components.

-In using Gemma-NameCraft, you acknowledge and agree that Gemma-NameCraft shall not be liable for any direct, indirect, incidental, special, or consequential damages arising from or related to your use of Gemma-NameCraft, including, but not limited to, damages for loss of profits, goodwill, use, data, or other intangible losses.

-By using Gemma-NameCraft, you agree to these terms and conditions.
-If you do not agree to these terms and conditions, you should not use Gemma-NameCraft.

 ## How to run?